Showtime’s Twin Peaks

 Another Coopism comes out when Dougie-Coop quips that the pie is “damn good.”
 Such a perfect moment after the roundabout way in which the old Cooper’s life helped save his latest form’s life.

-This was a fabulous episode, it took all the beautiful aspects of the series and intertwined them into one weird, fun, silly episode.
-It’s honestly just such a treat!
+Fabulous episode, taking all the beautiful aspects of the series and intertwining them into one weird, fun, silly episode.
+Such a treat!